Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Results

-We first assess the performance of the RPI-FEP approach by benchmarking it against fixed-centroid mass-TI on the test systems at different temperatures.
-The test configurations consist of randomly selected geometries from FAD, adenine, and water clusters of varying sizes, chosen to span a range of hydrogen-bonding environments and nuclear quantum effects.
-Four configurations that exhibit large imaginary frequencies are selected to examine the performance of the instanton reference state.
-The corresponding instantons all exhibit delocalisation of a single hydrogen atom along a dominant reaction coordinate (see e.g. Fig.~\ref{fig:fep_benchmark}a).
+We first benchmark RPI-FEP for computing absolute free energies of frozen centroid configurations against centroid-constrained mass-TI across the test systems and temperatures, before assessing the performance of EPIGS.
+Simulation details and convergence tests are presented in SI Sections S2.C-D and S3.A-B, respectively.
+The test configurations are randomly selected from FAD, adenine, and water clusters of varying sizes, spanning diverse hydrogen-bonding environments and NQEs.
+Among them, five configurations exhibit large imaginary frequencies, with delocalised RPI reference states.
+These instanton-like references all exhibit delocalisation of a single hydrogen atom along a dominant imaginary mode (see e.g. Fig.~\ref{fig:fep_benchmark}a).
 As shown in Fig.~\ref{fig:fep_benchmark}b, the RPI-FEP estimates of the centroid potential $A_\text{c}$ are in excellent agreement with the benchmark results across all test configurations, with nearly all RPI-FEP values falling within the statistical error bars of mass-TI.
-Importantly, this accuracy is achieved at a dramatically reduced computational cost: while fixed-centroid mass-TI is nearly an order of magnitude more expensive than the calculation of $\boldsymbol{f}_\text{c}$, computing $A_\text{c}$ via RPI-FEP costs much less than computing $\boldsymbol{f}_\text{c}$.
+Importantly, this accuracy is achieved at a dramatically reduced computational cost: while centroid-constrained mass-TI is approximately an order of magnitude more expensive than the calculation of $\boldsymbol{f}_\text{c}$ by a centroid-constrained PIMD, computing $A_\text{c}$ via RPI-FEP costs only $\sim$44\% as much as computing $\boldsymbol{f}_\text{c}$ (see Fig.~\ref{fig:fep_benchmark}c).
 These results demonstrate that the RPI-FEP approach provides a reliable and highly efficient estimate of the key quantity $A_\text{c}$ for EPIGS.